gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    Select 'system' for both centering and output.
+    Select *system* for both centering and output.

-    If you encountered a problem during file generation, you can also download the solvated_vacuum.gro file I have generated by clicking |ethanol-solvated_vacuum|.
+..  container:: justify

+    Alternatively, download the *solvated_vacuum.gro* file I
+    have generated by clicking |ethanol-solvated_vacuum| and continue with the tutorial.

 .. |ethanol-solvated_vacuum| raw:: html